-The functionality of the Welsh Clinical Portal (WCP) goes beyond what we would see in a typical Clinical Portal.
-The bi-directional nature and ability for subscriptions, notifications and sign off of forms, request results, review results etc are features not normally available in the majority of clinical portals.
+The functionality of the Welsh Clinical Portal (WCP) goes beyond what we would see in typical Clinical Portal.
+The bi-directional nature and ability for subscriptions, request wells, review results etc are features not normally available in the majority of clinical portals.
 The mobile application, in trial at the moment, seems to have benefited from external design input is efficient and user friendly.
 It is not dissimilar in many respects to a core EPR product.